First Look: ADO.NET and InterSystems Products

 If you’re new to InterSystems IRIS but familiar with .NET and SQL, you can use your existing expertise right away to help you become familiar with the database platform.
 You can test ADO.NET connections and SQL commands in a development environment with just a few lines of code.

 InterSystems IRIS is a fully compliant implementation of the ADO.NET specification.
-The InterSystems ADO.NET Managed Provider allows you to access InterSystems IRIS as an ADO.NET-compliant database and provides easy relational access to data.
-It processes ADO.NET function calls from applications and submits SQL requests to InterSystems IRIS.
-It then returns results to the calling application in this case, your .NET application.
+The InterSystems ADO.NET Managed Provider provides easy relational access to data.
+It processes ADO.NET method calls from applications and submits SQL requests to InterSystems IRIS.
+It then returns results to the calling application — in this case, your .NET application.

 Connecting to InterSystems IRIS via ADO.NET is a very straightforward process.

-In order to use InterSystems IRIS ADO.NET capability, you must first configure Visual Studio to use the InterSystems.Data.SqlClient.dll
+In order to use InterSystems IRIS ADO.NET capability, you must first add the InterSystems.Data.IRISClient.dll

-assembly.
+assembly as a dependency to your Visual Studio project.
 After confirming a few settings, use our sample code to establish an ADO.NET connection to InterSystems IRIS and to execute SQL queries.
-Note that the InterSystems.Data.SqlClient.dll
+Note that the InterSystems.Data.IRISClient.dll

 assembly is implemented using .NET managed code throughout, making it easy to deploy within a .NET environment.
 It is thread-safe and can be used within multithreaded .NET applications.